Direct Deposit Program

 Q. How often will GSU process refunds?

 A. GSU will process refunds once per week.
-Each Friday, funds will be either direct deposited into the student’s bank account or mailed to the address provided by the student.
+Each Friday, funds will be either direct deposited into the student’s bank account or mailed to the mailing address provided by the student.

 Q. What if I need my refund to purchase books for classes?